Quantitative Research Consultancy in terms of:

 Central Location Test (CLT) is one of the quantitative research methodologies.
-Qualified respondents are normally centralized in a certain place for example in a location such as a room in a shopping mall to take face-to-face interviews.
-This type of setup is used for studies requiring extensive stimulus material to be shown and tested in standard conditions.
-Before conducting the interview, interviewers are well-trained by research staff to increase their interview skills and to avoid influence on the respondents’ ideas during the interview process.
-As the interview is conducted in a certain place, it is easier to manage the whole process of the interview as well as dealing with unexpected situations.
+Qualified respondents are normally centralized in a certain place, for example in a location such as a room in a shopping mall, to take face-to-face interviews.
+This type of setup is used for studies requiring extensive stimulus material to be shown and tested under standard conditions.
+Before conducting the interview, interviewers are well-trained by research staff to increase their interviewing skills and to avoid influencing respondents’ ideas during the interview process.
+As the interview is conducted in a controlled place, it is easier to manage the whole process of the interview as well as deal with unexpected situations.

-CLT is assessed as the most suitable method for testing concepts, products, packaging, advertising effectiveness as well as conducting sensory research.
+CLT is considered one of the most suitable methods for testing concepts, products, packaging, advertising effectiveness, as well as conducting sensory research.

 Home Use Test (HUT) is one of the quantitative research methodologies.
-HUT is a cost-effective way to test the product with real consumers before moving forward to the product launch.
-This methodology involves sending new products or trial products to the respondents’ homes, having them actually use the product, and obtaining their evaluation of it.
-The feedback or comments from consumers for the new products are collected during an in-person interview, telephone surveys or online surveys.
-This method helps to gain feedback on prototypes’ options in a home use environment where preparation is key to product performance.
+HUT is a cost-effective way to test products with real consumers before moving forward to product launch.
+This methodology involves sending new products or trial products to respondents’ homes, having them actually use the product, and obtaining their evaluation of it.
+Feedback or comments from consumers on the new products are collected during in-person interviews, telephone surveys, or online surveys.
+This method helps to gain feedback on prototype options in a real home-use environment where everyday preparation conditions are key to product performance.

-Benchmarking and comparison testing is the method that helps to assess how specific product performs in the market vs competitors.
-It is essential that every company desires to distinguish from the competition.
-This research is usually undertaken in standardized consumer benchmarking booths, at home or at hall tests.
-Benchmark testing allows assessing how specific product performs against its competition in a number of areas including functionality, durability, quality, etc. It helps to challenge company own practices, to understand how much to invest in product development or to check if products have substantiated marketing claims.
-Testing data will also allow making informed decisions on price points, product design and can help shape performance claims.
+Benchmarking and comparison testing is a method that helps assess how a specific product performs in the market versus competitors.
+It is essential for every company that wants to distinguish itself from the competition.
+This research is usually undertaken in standardized consumer benchmarking booths, at home, or in hall tests.
+Benchmark testing allows assessment of how a specific product performs against its competition in a number of areas including functionality, durability, quality, etc. It helps challenge a company’s own practices, understand how much to invest in product development, or check if products have substantiated marketing claims.
+Testing data also enables informed decisions on price points, product design, and can help shape performance claims.

-Benchmarking and comparison testing can consist for example from such a combination of the following testing components:
+Benchmarking and comparison testing can consist of a combination of the following testing components:

 - Evaluation of Product’s Overall Performance